iltaek/iltaek.github.io/index.md

 ### PGP Key
 You can encrypt your message with my public key

-You can find it from gpg key server
+You can find it from the gpg key server
 <pre><code>
 $ gpg --search-keys iltaekkwon@gmail.com
 gpg: data source: https://51.15.0.17:443